-The McKimmon Center is named after the late Dr. Jane S. McKimmon, who served for 35 years (1911-1946) as a leader in home demonstration work, and received many honors for her outstanding direction of youth and adult extension education in North Carolina; the Center carries on her tradition to public service.
+NCSCaLE’s origins date back to 1924 with the establishment of the College Extension Division.
+Instrumental to the division’s flourishing was Dr. Jane S. McKimmon (1867-1957), a pioneer in the field of continuing education.
+Dr. McKimmon served for 35 years (1911-1946) as a leader in home demonstration work, and received many honors for her outstanding direction of youth and adult extension education in North Carolina.

 Jane Simpson McKimmon